-Truth be told, anyone who has served on the NCAJ Board of Governors, and to greater extent the Executive Committee, probably still occasionally asks themselves those very questions.
+Truth be told, anyone who has served on the NCAJ Board of Governors, and to a greater extent the Executive Committee, probably still occasionally asks themselves those very questions.
 I know I do.

 Whenever I think we will be put asunder due to some ideological difference, we get through it.